Rob Reiner Attacks Rush Limbaugh over SOTU Medal of Freedom: 'I Loathe This F**king Man'

-Hollywood director Rob Reiner took to Twitter and attacked legendary radio talk show Rush Limbaugh after her received the Presidential Medal of Freedom on Tuesday night at the State of the Union.
+Hollywood director Rob Reiner took to Twitter and attacked legendary radio talk show Rush Limbaugh after he received the Presidential Medal of Freedom on Tuesday night at the State of the Union.

 “Only one thing to say about Rush Limbaugh getting a Presidential Medal if Freedom at The State of the Union: I loathe this fucking man,” Rob Reiner said.